 Dog bones for all of man’s best friends.
 Some of the butchers offer a wide variety of bones, from beef to pork and from regular doggie size to brontosaurus size bones fit for the biggest pooch you could ever imagine.

 To show off their sense of humor, some of the vendors offer thematic decor.
-For example, Diliso’s meat puts the stand at the intersections downtown BBQ Street and Poultry Lane and upmarket Beef Boulevard and Pork Place.
+For example, Diliso’s Meat puts the stand at the intersections of downtown BBQ Street and Poultry Lane and upmarket Beef Boulevard and Pork Place.

-Fiddleheads or crosiers as they are sometimes called, are actually a type of fern (the ostrich fern, if you must know) that is native to parts of Ontario, Quebec, B.C. and the Maritimes.
-Chefs and foodies alike are fans of this versatile and nutritious green that is funny to look at but works well tossed into a seasonal spring omelette, added to soup or eaten fresh on their own.
+Fiddleheads or crosiers as they are sometimes called, are actually a type of fern (the ostrich fern, if you must know) that is native to parts of Ontario, Quebec, B.C., and the Maritimes.
+Chefs and foodies alike are fans of this versatile and nutritious green that is fun to look at but works well tossed into a seasonal spring omelet, added to soup, or eaten fresh on its own.

-Perhaps not so surprising, you’ll be able to find maple products in abundance at the St Lawrence Market.
-In fact, there are maple products for consuming, like cookies, syrup, candies and the like to soaps and creams and lotions.
+Perhaps not so surprisingly, you’ll be able to find maple products in abundance at the St Lawrence Market.
+In fact, there are maple products for consumption, like cookies, syrup, candies and the like to soaps and creams and lotions.
 As any self-respecting Canadian will tell you, your shelf is not full unless its full of maple!